 identifiers.
 These are values that can be used to deterministically look up data for a specific person.
 These identifiers must be a 1:1 mapping of identifier value to Data Subject.
 For example, you should not have a "userId" that maps to two different Data Subjects.
 In the future, we plan to support non-deterministic keys to someone's identity (i.e. a person's name is not always a direct lookup).

-Some data silos will require different information to look up a data subject.
+Some integrations will require different information to look up a data subject.
 For example, Shopify can lookup a data subject by their "email", but Shopify cannot lookup someone by your organization's native "userId".
-Transcend can enrich the provided identifiers to get a complete identity picture.
+Transcend can the provided identifiers to get a complete identity picture.
 This makes it possible for any

 Some identifiers we currently support are: